LANSDOWN'S LONDON

 The Only Way is Up - City of London Architecture walk.

 The City is the most ancient part of London but it is also home to some of the capital's newest and most exciting contemporary architecture.
-From a 17th century column and to an award winning 21st century building you will hear about the development of the City, stand at the feet of giants and hear about the flower that the planners wouldn't allow to bloom.
-Starts at Monument tube station and finishes close to Bank tube station.
+From a 17th century column and to an award winning 21st century building you will hear about the development of the City through its architecture.

 Picture